koendv/curveFitting/README.md

 | y(x)        | Computes y for a given x.                                                                                                                                            |
 | x(y)        | Computes x for a given y.                                                                                                                                            |

+## Examples

+- [led](examples/led/README.md) modeling the diminishing brightness of a LED lamp.
+- [light sensor](https://github.com/koendv/xyc-als21c-k1/tree/main/examples/als21c_compare) validating a new light sensor by correlating with a known good sensor.

-## Remarks
+## Notes

 The four curve fitting methods are related:

 | class  | x       | y       | note       |
 | ------ | ------- | ------- | ---------- |